audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 _The "Tails Greeter"_

-### Step: Log Into Tails with an Administrator Password
+### Step 4: Log Into Tails with an Administrator Password

 ![Tails Admin Assistant](./keygen-walkthru-images/Tails-1-2-welcome-to-Tails.jpg)